strimzi/proposals/074-additional-volumes-support.md

  - Access log files for enhanced monitoring and debugging.
  - Use additional configurations or secret management tools that require mounting extra volumes.
+ - Using for analyzing JVM issues (e.g. heap dumps)

+And prepare support for future use-cases such as:

+- Using Kafka Connect connectors to read/write files to/from the disk
+- Using it for tiered storage
+- CSI Secrets
+- Adding plugins to the container image

 Improve flexibility in managing Kafka deployments by allowing users to attach custom storage solutions based on their specific requirements.